benmaier/tacoma/docs/temporal_network_classes.rst

 - `notes` : Additional notes concerning the experiment.
 - `int_to_node` : A dictionary mapping the node integers
   to string descriptors.
 This map can be empty.
 The map is supposed to be one-to-one.

+The network described in the figure above would be recorded as

 .. code:: python